Drywall Anchors: Which One Should I Use?

 Understanding the Types of Drywall Anchors

-True to their name, expansion anchors spread to create a tight bond with the wall and are designed to hold lightweight items.
+1. EXPANSION ANCHORSTrue to their name, expansion anchors spread to create a tight bond with the wall and are designed to hold lightweight items.
 The anchor’s shank (tapered end) is split in half.
 To install, a pilot hole is drilled in the wall, the anchor is fitted into the hole, and then a hammer is used to lightly tap the anchor head flush with the wall.
 When a screw is inserted into the anchor, the split ends of the shank spread, expanding and putting pressure on the inside of the drywall to hold it securely.
+Expansion anchors are:

 - Often made of plastic but may also be made of nylon or zinc-coated metal.